hairuiGo/CNStream/README.md

       ```bash
       cd /usr/local/neuware/lib64
-      rm libcnbase.so libcndecode.so libcnencode.so libcninfer.so libcnosd.so libcnpostproc.so libcnpreproc.so libcnstream.so libcntiler.so libcntrack.so
+      rm libcnbase.so libcndecode.so libcnencode.so libcninfer.so libcnosd.so libcnpostproc.so libcnpreproc.so libcnstream.so libcntiler.so libcntrack.so libcnstream-toolkit.so
       ```
   3. Follow the steps above to build the instructions again.